 Thinking about retirement, but not sure where to start?
 Get tips and information in our Planning for Retirement guide, to help you get started today.

 Superannuation is a means of saving for retirement, which is, in part, compulsory.
-The government has placed restrictions on when you can access your investment held in superannuation.
-For more detail, speak with a financial adviser or visit the ATO website.
+The government has placed restrictions on when you can access your investments held in superannuation.
+The Government has set caps on the amount of money that you can add to your superannuation each year and over your lifetime on both a concessional and non-concessional tax basis.
+There will be tax consequences if you breach these caps.
+For more detail, speak with a financial adviser or registered tax agent or visit the ATO website.